easymodo/qimgv/README.md

 - If you get errors like "/usr/lib64 exists in filesystem" during install:

 add `-DCMAKE_INSTALL_LIBDIR:PATH=/usr/lib` to cmake command.

-- If you get some errors like "std::filesystem not found":

-qimgv needs a compiler with c++17 support - for example gcc 8.0+ (every recent distro has it)

-If you have multiple version of gcc installed you _might_ need to specify a which version for `cmake` to use, for example

-`CC=gcc-8 CXX=g++-8 cmake [........]`

 ### CMake build options